J-Swift/Svg2Vector/README.md

 ### Usage

 Place your SVG files in `mount/input` and run `make`.
-The output is places in `mount/output`.
+The output is placed in `mount/output`.
 The conversion is idempotent, so existing files in `mount/output` will not be overwritten in a future run.

 ### Android